neptune-ai/scale-examples/utils/monitoring_tools/hardware_monitoring/README.md

 ## Support and feedback

 We welcome your feedback and contributions!
-- For issues, feature requests, or questions, please open a [GitHub Issue][Github issues].
+- For issues or feature requests related to this script, please open a [GitHub Issue][Github issues].
 - For general Neptune support, visit the [Neptune support center][Support center].

 ---